walmartlabs/thorax/README.md

 ### $.view *$(event.target).view([options])*

-NARRATIVE***: When a user clicks on an element in the dom, data... element.closest - traverses to find the closest view or element that has data-view and then looks for the model on that.
+NARRATIVE: Get a reference to the nearest parent view.

-API: Get a reference to the nearest parent view.
-Pass `helper: false` to options to exclude `HelperView`s from the lookup.
+API: Pass `helper: false` to options to exclude `HelperView`s from the lookup.
 Useful when registering DOM event handlers:

     $(event.target).view();